Coppernic/coppernic.github.io/docs/sdk/core/mapping.md

   - Access-ER OS 20221101
   - Access OS 20220716

-All other OS and C-One are also supported but it may have some limitation.
+All other new OS are also supported but it may have some limitation.
 Please test API you need and contact [Coppernic Support](mailto://support@coppernic.fr) if you need help.

 ### Get a `Mapper` object